dqops/dqo/docs/checks/column/text/text-length-below-min-length-percent.md

 # text length below min length percent data quality checks

-A column-level check that ensures that the percentage of text values in the monitored column with a length below the length defined by the user as a parameter does not fall below set thresholds.
+This check finds texts that are shorter than the minimum accepted text length.
+ It measures the percentage of too short texts and raises a data quality issue when too many invalid texts are found.

 ___